tombewley/tombewley.github.io/_posts/2019-11-17-weekly-readings-6.md

 This is a survey of approaches to modelling other agents as a function of the observed interaction history.
 Models can be used to predict future behaviour and inform action selection.
 The following notation is used throughout. $H=(o_1,…,o_t)$ is a history of observations up to time $t$, and $P(a_j\vert H)$ is the conditional probability that the modelled agent $j$ will select action $a_j$ at time $t$.

-- **Policy reconstruction**: Explicitly modelling the agent's policy, usually by fitting the parameters of a fixed model architecture to best reflect the historic distribution of $P(a_j|f(H))$, where $f(H)$ is some representation of the history.
+- **Policy reconstruction**: Explicitly modelling the agent's policy, usually by fitting the parameters of a fixed model architecture to best reflect the historic distribution of $P(a_j\vert f(H))$, where $f(H)$ is some representation of the history.
 Choosing $f$ is tricky, and doing it by hand requires strong assumptions.
 Attempts have been made to automatically choosing the best representation through some kind of entropy measurement.

 - **Type-based reasoning**: The inverse learning of policies from scratch generally requires a lot of data, but if we have some prior knowledge about the kinds of behaviour exhibited, the problem can be reduced to that of selecting from a small set of fixed policy models called *types*, or finding a mixture of several types.
 Types themselves may be hand-crafted or learned from data.